NOTE: Analysis is mixed in with the relation of

 So much infidelity.

 Who informed on Steven to Becky?
 That's something to wonder about.
+Who was out to make trouble?

 At first, we are like Shelly, unclear as to what is happening.
 Like Shelly, we would run over there in our cars, afraid that someone was in dire trouble.
 Did they fall down a hole?
 Were they clobbered by a falling piano?
 But then Shelly hangs up the phone and we see Becky pull out the gun.
 Shelly shows up with the car, sees the gun, and tries to stop Becky running off with the car.
-Shelly, the good mom, pitches herself between her daughter and a potentially dire situation, foreseeing the possibility of Becky impulsively shooting someone.
+Shelly pitches herself between her daughter and a potentially dire situation, foreseeing the possibility of Becky impulsively shooting someone.
 Becky assaults her mother, going wild on her with the car and tossing her off of it.
 Fortunately, Shelly isn't badly hurt, but she's the one in the story who ends up with the bloody knee and is lucky she didn't break some bones.

 We often forget the red slippers Dorothy accepts from Glinda, the Good Witch, initially belonged to the Witch of the East.

 In Lynch's Wild at Heart, the mother is much the same evil force as the mother-in-law in Eraserhead who had tried to seduce Henry.
 She is undoubtedly the evil witch of The Wizard of Oz, coming onto Lula's (Dern's) boyfriend and then bitterly going after him when he turns her down.
 Sailor's a true dimwit and makes some horrible decisions.
 He ends up in jail (a couple of times).
 When Sailor gets out of prison, Lula and a son he's never seen are waiting for him.
 Lula's mother tries to stop Lula from reuniting with him, and essentially melts like the evil witch when Lula refuses to let her mother keep her from her true love.
 Sailor now believes he's just a fuck-up and no good for Lula and his son, so tells them goodbye.
-Fate presents him with a moment to pause, and in that moment of pause, Sheryl Lee, as the Good Witch (also, I think, Laura Palmer) turns up at the end and tells Sailor, Lula's boyfriend, not to turn away from love.
+Fate presents him with a moment to pause, and in that moment of pause, Sheryl Lee, as the Good Witch (also, I think, representing Laura Palmer) turns up at the end and tells Sailor, Lula's boyfriend, not to turn away from love.
 He races back to Lula and his son.

-As Shelly clings to the windshield of the car, we see Dorothy in the red shoes, we may see Dorothy in the turquoise-blue dress (though Dorothy's was a blue check), but Shelly is also the Wicked Witch of the West appearing in the glass ball and then entirely overtaking the movie screen.
+As Shelly clings to the windshield of the car, we see Dorothy in her red shoes, we may see Dorothy in the turquoise-blue dress (though Dorothy's was a blue check), but Shelly is also the Wicked Witch of the West appearing in the glass ball and then entirely overtaking the movie screen.
 To cement the association, we see in Shelly also the Wicked Witch of the East when she is thrown off the car and her red shoes go flying.
 As I pointed out in part five, when Norma and Shelly stand staring out at Becky and Steven from the RR, and Steven drives out of their view, spooked by them, as a young twenty-something year old, I wouldn't want their critical judgment staring me down either, no matter their good intentions and their elder perspective.

 Due this drama, we finally discover who Becky's father is.
 Bobby!
 Of course!
 It for some reason had never occurred to me that Shelly would have married her teen sweetheart, the guy with whom she was having an affair while married to the abusive Leo.